HappyVirgo/rock-paper-sissor-game/README.md

 and make sure that all the RPS game microservices are up and running.

 ![health-checks](img/hc.png)
-* Note: status gets refreshed every 10 seconds
+** Status gets refreshed every 10 seconds
 ### 3. Building of the necessary common libraries

 * Navigate to the common/rps-grpc-lib directory on your computer.